Follow the 3Ws and do your Daily Health Check before leaving your residence hall or coming to campus.

 The process of financing graduate school looks different than your undergraduate experience.
 Check with your Financial Aid Office at your respective university to apply for federal financial aid.

 Research, Teaching and Graduate Assistantships are often available for graduate students, but the process and allocation varies from each university.
 We suggest contacting the Office of Graduate Studies at your prospective university as a starting point.
 It is also appropriate to connect with your program director to inquire about opportunities to finance your graduate education.
 Remember: etiquette is key!
 When cold contacting, both email and phone, it is important to put your best foot forward.
-If you're having trouble drafting an e-mail, connect with your counselor through Handshake.
+If you're having trouble drafting an e-mail, connect with your coach through Handshake.